Pirates, Vikings and Knights II: Development

 Soon after the release of Half-Life 2, Valve released a software development kit (SDK) for the game's Source engine.
 The SDK allows for the game to be modified in various ways, from model and texture changes, the creation of new maps to the creation of an entirely different game based on the coding framework of Half-Life 2, known as total conversion modifications.
 Pirates, Vikings and Knights II was developed as a total conversion modification for the Source engine, and is a sequel to Pirates, Vikings and Knights, a total conversion modification of Half-Life.
 The development of Pirates, Vikings and Knights II was conducted by a small team of developers, who produced the game's range of programming, art, modelling, texturing and sound.
 Development on the game began in 2006, and the first public beta version was released on 1 January 2007, consisting of three of the game's intended classes.
 Subsequent updates adjusted gameplay and balance, as well as adding additional maps.
 The second major beta version was released on 7 February 2008, adding three additional classes.
 On 14 October 2008, the team announced that version 2.3 Pirates, Vikings and Knights II would be built on the same version of the Source engine used by The Orange Box, allowing for more advanced graphical effects.
-In addition, version 2.3 is integrated in Valve's Steamworks program, allowing the game to be directly distributed through Steam, free to customers who own a Source engine based game by Valve.
+In addition, version 2.3 is integrated in Valve's Steamworks program, allowing the game to be directly distributed through Steam, free to customers who own a Source engine-based game by Valve.
+The game left the beta phase with the release of version 1.0 on 8 August 2025.